stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 `IO` actions know nothing about how to read and write lines of text (they do, for instance, not invoke `putStrLn` or `getLine` directly), but rely on an external *object* to handle these tasks for us.
-This allows us to use a simple *mock object* during testing, while using two file handles or data base connections when running the application for real.
+This allows us to use a simple *mock object* during testing, while using - for instance - two file handles or data base connections when running the application for real.
 These are typical techniques often found in object-oriented programming, and in fact, this example emulates typical object-oriented patterns in a purely functional programming language: A type like